bobbymart1n/react-template/README.md

-# React Template App
+# React Tic Tac Toe
-**A webpack setup / first React application for Epicodus 06.24.18**
+**A React application for Epicodus 07.11.18**

-## By Bobby Martin
+## By Bobby Martin and Garnett Puett

 ## Description
-This is a basic React app that uses props, and propTypes eslint, styled-jsx, and hot-swap
+A React Redux app where you can play tic tac toe

 ## Setup Requirements